-From Year 1 -6 teachers plan for a variety of writing skills to be covered over an academic year based on the SIP Liverpool Literacy Plans for each year group.
-The overview is based on Curriculum 2014 and objectives taught will be highlighted and dated to ensure the coverage of the curriculum.
+From Year 1 -6 teachers plan for a variety of writing skills to be covered over an academic year based on Progression maps for each genre and each year group.
+The overview is based on Curriculum 2014 and has its foundation in the Progression documents produced by SIL Liverpool.